-Issue Discussion: The proposed REGDOC substantially expands regulatory requirements regarding the use of a systematic approach to training (SAT) by requiring (shall) and recommending (may or should) "abilities and attitudes" be added to knowledge and skills attainment expectations throughout all phases of a SAT.
-This practice is not currently employed by the industry, is not part of current regulatory requirements, adds no measurable safety margin in the industry's opinion, is not practical to implement, and should not be added by this new regulation.
+Issue Discussion: The proposed REGDOC substantially expands regulatory requirements regarding the use of a systematic approach to training (SAT) by requiring (shall) and recommending (may or should) "abilities and attitudes" be added to knowledge & skills attainment expectations throughout all phases of a SAT.
+This practice is not currently employed by the industry, is not part of current regulatory requirements, adds no measurable safety margin in the industry's opinion, is not practical to implement, and should not be added by this new regulatory document.

-The cost to the industry of this regulatory expansion from current practice is unpredictable but certain to be enormous as abilities and attitudes would now be required to be identified and addressed for hundreds of task that compose dozens of positions that require a full SAT.
+The cost to the industry of this regulatory expansion from current practice is unpredictable but certain to be enormous as abilities & attitudes would now be required to be identified and addressed for hundreds of task that compose dozens of positions that require a full SAT.
 Further, the value of this activity is doubtful in the opinion of the industry and is certainly unproven.
-In fact, the industry believes that meeting this regulation may not be possible in that the distinction between skills and abilities is not discreet enough (even in the academic literature) to facilitate a distinction in our processes.
-Rather, we submit that sticking with skills alone, as is current practice, is appropriate.
-Additionally, there is no precedent for the addition of attitudes.
-The industry does not believe that the identification or evaluation of attitudes as proposed in this REGDOC is feasible by the industry.
-Certainly, some aspects of professionalism and its related attitudes are expected of staff; however this is and can continue to be accomplished without the expansive addition of attitudes into the SAT process as proposed.
+In fact, the industry believes meeting this requirement may not be possible in that the distinction between Skills and Abilities is not discreet enough (even in the academic literature) to facilitate a distinction in our processes.
+Rather, we submit that sticking with Skills alone, as is current practice, is appropriate.
+Additionally, there is no precedent for the addition of Attitudes.
+The industry does not believe the identification or evaluation of Attitudes as proposed in this REGDOC is feasible by the industry.

+Certainly, some aspects of professionalism and its related attitudes are expected of staff; however this is and can continue to be accomplished without the expansive addition of Attitudes into the SAT process as proposed.